 When finishing a kitchen table, you want it to be beautiful but you also need it to be tough.
 If you exclude professional finishes such as catalyzed lacquer or urethane, polyurethane is probably the toughest finish you can find.
-Water-based polyurethane finishes have low VOCs and dry within an hour or two, but they can look plasticky if applied too thick or in haste.
-Oil-based polyurethane products are available as well, but not as commonly sold on shelves.
-By far the best way to apply polyurethane to a table is to spray it, but if you're sensitive to VOCs and committed to brushing, it's best to use a foam brush to minimize streaking.
-See the best ways to use either method, below.
+Polyurethane is commonly sold in both water-based and oil-based formulas, and each has its pros and cons.
+By far the best way to apply polyurethane to a table is to spray it, but if you're sensitive to VOCs and are committed to brushing, it's best to use a foam brush to minimize streaking.

 No Matter What, You Need to Sand

 Whether you're spraying or brushing, the key to a professional finish is preparation.
 Sand the table top with a progression of sandpaper grits until the surface is smooth and scratch-free.
 If you have to make repairs with wood filler, do this before sanding to avoid having to come back and sand again, which can produce subtle but noticeable blemishes.

 Video of the Day

 For the best results, you'll need at least three coats of finish, but you may want to apply even more.
 Allow each coat to dry as directed (this may range from one hour to several hours), then scuff with #220-grit sandpaper before applying another coat.
 This is the technique professional finishers use to get the flawless finishes on expensive cabinetry.
 Just remember to wipe off all the dust with a damp cloth after each sanding.
 Wait for at least 24 hours after the final coat before using the table.